CPR has its place when human life is involved. Human life is precious.

 So, I’m adopting the Nancy Reagan approach to the statute of limitations.

 While it may stretch the truth as to whether you owe it, it’s simple and safe.
 It keeps you from adding to your exposure to old debts.

 The statute of limitations allows enforcement of a legal right through the courts only if brought before the running of the statute.

 Important to note that either of these ways of extending the life of a debt are acts that you, the person who owes the money, take.

 The debt collector can’t extend the statute unilaterally.
 Only by getting you to do something against your interests is the life of the debt prolonged.
 Here’s how they try to do it.

-Payment breathes new life
+Payment breathes new life in old debt

 So payment is seen as proof that you owe the money.